CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/benchmark/hpc6a-48xlarge_lustre.md

-Intermediate Tutorial
+CMAQv5.3.3 CONUS 2 Benchmark Tutorial

-## Use ParallelCluster pre-installed with software and data.
+## Use ParallelCluster pre-installed with CMAQv5.3.3 software and data.

 Step by step instructions for running the CMAQ 12US2 Benchmark for 2 days on a ParallelCluster.